eclipse-ecal/ecal/doc/rst/getting_started/howto/clientserver/binary_mirror.rst

 ==============

 Under this section you will find a simple example of a client/server application using the eCAL ClientServer API.
-You should be already familiar with the base handling of eCAL from the Publisher/Subscriber samples, so this we will not cover in detail anymore.
+You should be already familiar with the base handling of eCAL from the Publisher/Subscriber samples, so this we will not be covered in detail any more.

 Mirror Server
 =============

+A service server is an eCAL instance that is matched to service client instances by their name.
+It can offer multiple methods, which a connected service client can call.
-We will set up a simple server that provides two methods that a client can call: "echo" and "mirror".
+We will set up a simple server that provides two methods: "echo" and "mirror".

 The main process is:

 - Intialize eCAL
 - Create a Service Server
-- Add methodinformation such as method name and corresponding callback function to the server
+- For each method, add meta information about that method (such as method name, and types of the request and response) and a callback function to be invoked, when a client calls that method
-- Kepp the program running until you don't want to provide the service anymore
+- Keep the program running while the service is supposed to be executed

 .. tabs::